bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants-part-2.md

 So the way it works here is that this other person doesn't even know that you want to have this channel with them.
 You haven't revealed that yet.
 So you baked into your address, you said "I want to have the option for these funds to have a Lightning channel with Michael", but I'm not gonna tell him, I'm just gonna bake that in.
-Then at some point when you say well "Finally it's time I want this Lightning channel with Michael."
+Then at some point when you say well "Finally it's time I want this Lightning channel with Michael".
 But maybe Michael's node is just not online right now, then you just can't make that connection.
 Maybe he got a new wallet or changed his node, or whatever it is.
 If you waited six months, then maybe that connection cannot be made anymore.